zeljkoobrenovic/grounded-architecture/_posts/2022-07-13-human-decisions.md

 > * Decision-making is a human activity subject to human biases and limitations.
 > * Fundamental biases influencing decision-making include outcome, hindsight, and confirmation biases.
 > * Human intuition plays a vital role in decision-making.
-> * Group decision-making offers significant advantages but increases complexity as it requires higher decision-making skills from each member.

 <br>
 [Cassie Kozyrkov](https://en.wikipedia.org/wiki/Cassie_Kozyrkov), in her [posts](https://www.linkedin.com/pulse/introduction-decision-intelligence-cassie-kozyrkov/) and [online lessons](https://www.linkedin.com/learning/decision-intelligence/) about design intelligence, often reminds us that decision-making is a uniquely human sport.
 It's a wild mix of brilliance, bias, and blunders.
 Just like how having a gourmet kitchen doesn't make you a master chef, having the best [data and IT  tools](analytics) won't magically conjure up good decisions.
 IT architects need to remember that every decision is flavored by the quirks and quibbles of the human mind.